-My brother is an emergency room physician by profession.
+My uncle is an emergency room physician by profession.
 He is also an extremely competent automotive mechanic and DIY engineer.
 Over the last few years, he’s been building an electric sports car he calls Freedom.
 He bought the empty shell and chassis of a Rossion.
 Then he installed and integrated a high-powered electric motor, a high voltage battery system, a control system, and everything else it needed to become a high-end, 100% electric sports car.
 He asked my daughters and I to provide some specialized display and monitoring electronics for him.
 We loved working on the project.
 Sadly, during the recent wildfires in California, the car was in the workshop when the fires swept through the property.
 My brother and his family managed to save their horses, but were unable to save Freedom.
 It literally melted into a puddle of aluminum.
 He lost the car, most his other vehicles, his house, his barn, his workshop, and everything else he owned.
 So this post is a loving tribute to the fast and awesome Freedom car that once prowled the backroads of Northern California.

 THE MAIN ELECTRONICS BOX WE CREATED FOR THE FREEDOM CAR: It includes an Arduino Mega, two CAN-BUS interface modules, an MP3 player, voltage regulators, relays, sensors, a small LCD strip, RGB LED light controller for interior lighting, and other electronics (mostly from Sparkfun, Adafruit, and other sources)

 GENEVIEVE SOLDERING THE LIGHT CONTROLLER FOR THE LIGHT BAR